lucasnell/jackalope/diagnostics/README.md

-This folder is to test the properties of `gemino` in ways that are not appropriate for the testing directory.
+This folder is to test the properties of `jackal` in ways that are not appropriate for the testing directory.